syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Series Label

-When the trackball is hovered over you can view the label is also displayed over the series in addition the axis label.
+When the trackball is hovered over, you can view the label is also displayed over the series in addition the axis label.

 **ShowTrackballInfo**

-`ShowTrackballInfo` property of [`Cartesian Series`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CartesianSeries.html) allows user to enable or disable the [`trackball`](https://help.syncfusion.com/wpf/sfchart/interactive-features#trackball) label for corresponding series.
+The `ShowTrackballInfo` property of [`Cartesian Series`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CartesianSeries.html) allows user to enable or disable the [`trackball`](https://help.syncfusion.com/wpf/sfchart/interactive-features#trackball) label for corresponding series.
 By default, `ShowTrackballInfo` property is true.
 The property can be set as shown in the below code example:

 {% tabs %}